dima1yefimov1dev/nest-social-rest-api/README.md

 This is nestJs API built for creating and managing different events, you can create, update, delete them.

 ## Features:
--[X] NestJs: progressive framework for building APis, -[X] TypeORM: modern ORM for workign with TypeScript, -[X] Validators, Global pipes
+- [X] NestJs: progressive framework for building APis,
+- [X] TypeORM: modern ORM for workign with TypeScript,
+- [X] Validators, Global pipes
--[X] database runs on docker
+- [X] database runs on docker
--[X] PostgreSQL
+- [X] PostgreSQL
+- [X] Auth with cookies
+- [X] All simple functionality for network

 ## Installation